By: Ray Makela on April 8th, 2021

-4 Key Mindsets for Successful Sales Leadership
+4 Key Leadership Mindsets for Your Sales Team's Success

 Sales leaders often achieved their position based on their individual success and personal attributes.
 But when their role shifts to motivating and inspiring teams, improving attitudes, focusing on long-term vision, and helping initiate change, sales leaders’ mindsets need to shift as well.

 For a better understanding of leadership, we turned to Leah Clark, Senior Director of Leadership Development at GP Strategies.
 The company’s research looks at what it takes to bring these leadership attitudes and their associated behaviors to life.

 Mindsets are a particular way of thinking, shaped by attitudes and opinions, that guide and influence the actions we take.
 Clark said their research has found that the following four mindsets are particularly important for leaders to establish.

 A growth mindset is characterized by the belief that skills and behaviors can be cultivated through effort.
 This is the opposite of a “closed mindset” that assumes someone either “gets it or doesn’t.”
 When a leader has this mentality, they see setbacks as opportunities to be more persistent and try again.
 They help create a coaching culture within an organization, supporting individuals in learning, growing, and expanding their skills.